karnagebitcoin/jumble/GIF_UPLOAD_FEATURE.md

 1. User selects GIF file
 2. File is validated (type, size)
-3. File is uploaded via media upload service
+3. File is uploaded to user's configured media host (Blossom or NIP-96)
-4. SHA-256 hash is calculated
+4. SHA-256 hash is calculated from file contents
-5. Kind 1063 event is created with tags
+5. Kind 1063 event is created with tags (url, mime type, hash, size, description)
-6. Event is signed with user's Nostr key
+6. Event is signed using NostrProvider's signEvent method
-7. Event is published to relays
+7. Event is published to gifbuddy.lol relay + big relays
-8. GIF is added to local cache
+8. GIF is added to local cache immediately
 9. UI updates to show new GIF in "My Gifs"

 ## User Experience